 You can use FTP if you are trying to install WordPress or another CMS on your web hosting.
 You can also use it to back up your website and download a copy of it to your computer.
 Less and less, people are using it to transfer files between them.
 The cloud solutions are making FTP absolute.

-You are probably familiar with this protocol.
-The whole World Wide Web runs on it.
 The creator of it is the famous father of the internet – Tim Berners-Lee.
 He developed it back in 1989 in CERN.
 Just like the FTP, HTTP also uses a client-server model.
 When you use your web browser and type an URL, you will use HTTP over TCP/IP (port 80).
 That way, you send a HTTP request to get the desired website (text, images, videos and all other kinds of content).
 The web server will give you back the answer with the desired web page (all files on it).

 FTP vs HTTP

 Both FTP and HTTP are part of the application layer that combines communication protocols and interface methods.
 Here we will see how they are different.

 - You can use HTTP to view websites and the FTP just for transferring files.

 - The client for HTTP is the browser (Chrome, Opera, etc.) and for the FTP is the command-line.